 Set a small skillet over medium heat.
 Add sunflower seeds, and, stirring often, toast just until the seeds begin to take on a golden hue.
 Set aside.

 To assemble salad, toss to combine greens in a large salad bowl.
-Drizzle with 3 tablespoons dressing and toss vigorously, until every leaf is coated.
+Drizzle with 3 tablespoons dressing and lemon zest, and toss vigorously, until every leaf is coated.
 Add toasted sunflower seeds, and toss slightly.
 Just before serving, add roasted squash and Parmesan buts, drizzle with 1 - 2 tablespoons more dressing, and finish with shaved Parmesan, several twists ground pepper, and sea salt if needed.
 Serve immediately.

 Salad will keep for a day or two covered in the fridge, but its texture is most perfect right after its tossed.